Eat & Drink Like Royalty: British Brands Bought and Endorsed by Queen Elizabeth II

 The brand was awarded a Royal Warrant by Her Majesty the Queen in 1955 and previous to this, King George V in 1911.

-The Brand have been supplying the British Royal Family with chocolates for many years; first to King Edward VII in 1903 and then to Her Majesty Queen Elizabeth II in 1970.
+The brand has been supplying the British Royal Family with chocolates for many years; first to King Edward VII in 1903 and then to Her Majesty Queen Elizabeth II in 1970.

 Joseph’s grandchildren now own the company in the same rural village of Aberlour, Scotland.
 They have remained faithful to their granddad’s recipes ever since and they vow to use only the finest of natural ingredients.
 According to the family, this the main reason why the company is so successful today.